IronicMango/Remark42_Styling/README.md

 # Remark42_Styling
-This is my CSS file intended to make styling Remark42 comments much easier for someone who doesn't really code.
+This is my CSS file intended to make styling Remark42 comments much easier for someone who doesn't code CSS very often.
+You can style most of Remark42's main widget by modifying the handful of variables at the top of this file.
+It's a WIP so not everything is mapped, but I don't use every feature.
+Let me know if you have an issue and I may fix it.
+For a full write-up and visual of the final product in action, check out this post on [my site](https://www.ironicmango.com/posts/styling-remark42-the-easy-way/).
+If you find this useful, and make the file better in any way, feel free to submit a PR.